Cecilia8989/pands-project/README.md

 ## 5. Violin and Box Plots

-Other data visualization technique used to summarize and display the distribution of a dataset are the box pot and the violin pot.
+Other data visualization techniques used to summarize and display the distribution of a dataset are the box pot and the violin pot.

-A box plot is a plot that shows the distribution of a dataset based on 5 keys values the minimum, the maximum value, the median (middle value), the first quartile (25%) and the third quartile (75%) value [[26]](https://medium.com/@avulurivenkatasaireddy/exploratory-data-analysis-of-iris-data-set-using-python-823e54110d2d).
+A box plot is a plot that shows the distribution of a dataset based on 5 keys values the minimum, the maximum value, the median (middle value), the first quartile (25%) and the third quartile (75%) value [[29]](https://medium.com/@avulurivenkatasaireddy/exploratory-data-analysis-of-iris-data-set-using-python-823e54110d2d).

-A violin [[27]](https://mode.com/blog/violin-plot-examples/) is similar to a Box Plot but give more information about the the density estimated.
+A violin [[30]](https://mode.com/blog/violin-plot-examples/) is similar to a Box Plot but give more information about the the density estimated.
 It combines the feature of a box plot and a kernel density plot (which displays the density of the data).
-With a violin plot, you can quickly see where most of the data is concentrated and how spread out it is, as well as any peaks or unusual patterns in the distribution [[Fig.3]](http://www.sci.utah.edu/~kpotter/Library/Papers/hintze:1998:VPDT/index.html).
+With a violin plot you can quickly see where most of the data is concentrated and how spread out it is.[[Fig.3]](http://www.sci.utah.edu/~kpotter/Library/Papers/hintze:1998:VPDT/index.html).

 ![box_plot](http://www.sci.utah.edu/~kpotter/Library/Papers/hintze:1998:VPDT/hintze_1998_VPDT_00.png)